-ii) Funds Financial Statements:
+ii) Fund Financial Statements

-There are five classifications of fund balance as detailed below; however, in the Fund Financial Statements, there are four classifications of fund balance presented:
+There are five classifications of fund balance as detailed below; however, the District only has four classifications of fund balance presented in the fund financial statements as follows:

-Nonspendable fund balance - Includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Non-spendable fund balance includes an advance to the capital projects fund in the amount of \$413,475 and prepaid expenses of \$755 in the general fund and inventory recorded in the school lunch fund of \$16,606.

-Restricted fund balance - Includes amounts with constraints placed on the use of resources either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
+- 1) Non-spendable fund balance includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+Non-spendable fund balance includes the inventory recorded in the school food lunch fund of \$102,142. - 2) Restricted fund balance includes amounts with constraints placed on the use of resources either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.